Tamkien/S2_LAB101/README.md

 # S2_LAB101
 C Lab

-This is where I store solotions of LAB101 (C Lab).
-All of those are more than 600 locs, just enough, BUT those are ideas only.
-The full solutions which I actually submitted had been edited a lots in the Lab room.
+This is where I store solutions of LAB101 (C Lab).
+All of those make more than 600 locs, just enough.
+BUT those are plain ideas only (bugs expected).
+The full solutions which I actually submitted had been edited A LOTS in the Lab room.
 Therefore they won't be uploaded here (for free).
 Stuck at C Lab?
-Donate me some packets of noodle and I'll help.
+Consider donating me some packets of noodle and I'll help.

 Tamkien Cao